hex000000/makegroupworknotsuck/chapters/200_litreviewmethod.md

 ## Identifying the research question
 While the broad research question has been established as “How is Repertory Grid Technique used in higher education?”, Arksey and O’Malley (2005) suggest beginning by considering which aspects of the question are most important to develop a search strategy.
 “Repertory Grid Technique” is unambiguous conceptually and the most important feature.

 However, it might be described using different phraseology, for example, RepGrid, and that must be clear in the search parameters.
 “Education” is potentially more difficult, as it is a very broad field ranging from 0-5 childhood right through to professional education.
 The target audience for this study is higher education students, instructors and researchers, which might not be specified in accessible search fields, requiring closer reading to establish.
 This is consistent with Arksey and O’Malley (2005) description of the process of scoping reviews as iterative and reflexive while at the same time comprehensive and documented in detail.
+While {Booth, 2019 #2} talks to the difficulty of iteration in a systematic way, and suggests that it is still possible to engage in a transparent manner.

+{Booth, 2019 #2} realist view is based on six principles which align in many ways with those of Arksey & O'Malley (2005).

 ## Finding relevant studies
 While I had found a range of studies around RGT in education in previous research enterprises, for this systematic scoping review I set those aside as [can’t remember the metaphor for something that should be found through those other searches].
 Faculty Librarian suggested a series of expanding database searches focused initially in Australia and about Education, then extending out as far as initial parameters allow.